danfickle/openhtmltopdf/README.md

 ===
 + No, you can not use it on Android or Google App Engine.
 + Flowing columns are not implemented.
++ No, it's not a web browser, although the 'browser' example is pretty impressive.

 CHANGELOG
 ========

 head
 ========
++ Fixed divide-by-zero error in BorderPainter class.
+Thanks @fenrhil
 + [Added slf4j logging facade adapter](https://github.com/danfickle/openhtmltopdf/issues/11)
 + [Added right-to-left(RTL) and bi-directional text support](https://github.com/danfickle/openhtmltopdf/issues/9)
 + [Added output device using PDF-BOX 2.0.0 release candidate](https://github.com/danfickle/openhtmltopdf/issues/1)